What Does a Physician Assistant Do? (PA Duties by Specialty)

 will be age-specific.
 When you provide care to those in pediatrics, you will be caring for those who are newborns to those who are young adults.
 Under the supervision of a physician, you will perform well and sick child visits in the outpatient setting.
 Well, visits will include the annual physical exams, screenings, and immunizations.
 During the sick visits you will assess, diagnose, and treat children seeking care for an illness or injury.
 Ordering additional diagnostic tests such as x-rays and prescribing treatment modalities such as physical therapy and writing prescriptions for medications will fall within your scope.
 Physician assistants in pediatrics could also find themselves working in the in-patient setting.
 Your duties and responsibilities in the in-patient setting may find you caring for children with simple, straightforward issues, or you may find yourself working with a specialty such as cardiology or caring for critically ill children.

-13. What Does a Physician Assistant in Surgery Do?
+13. Physician Assistant's Duties in Surgery

 A physician assistant who chooses the field of surgery